tara-fenton/beer-tapper-js/project-worksheet.md

 Include the full list of features that you are considering for POST MVP

-PHASE TWO⋅⋅⋅
+PHASE TWO

 Expand the game view: Four rows, one bartender, several customers, several beers
 * Create four rows and four taps

 The bartender will be able to:
 * move through the rows
 * loop around from the bottom to the top and from the top to the bottom
 * move to the left to catch a beer glass